markchatting/Bias-Adjusted-OC-Stock-Model/README.md

 ### **Citation:**
 If you use this repository, please cite:
-_[Authors], "Bias-Adjusted Predictors and Random Forest Models for Organic Carbon Stock Estimation" [Year]._
+Chatting, Mark, "Bias-Adjusted Predictors and Random Forest Models for Organic Carbon Stock Estimation" 2025.

-Let me know if you'd like any modifications! 🚀